temujin9/mezovy/locations/faerie lands/sundown lands.md

 ## The Goblin Markets
 To the "west" of Autumn Palace, the Goblin Markets are absolutely stuffed with fae and goblin folk looking for a way up and out.
 Even internally they are an semi-accidental labyrinth, on account of the overstuffed construction.
 Comparatively warm, from bodies and fires and lack of airflow.
 Strange fruits grow everywhere in the dank flickering.

-The vast surface of the markets is its own demiplane, where many of the portals from the goblin demiplanes originate.
+The vast surface of the markets is covered with goblin doors, Tiny portals which lead through a portal-ridden demiplane that the Queen made for the Goblins to use.
+The doors are all controlled by an artifact that was in Lord Hob's possession, and which is maybe now lost or stolen?

 Inspirations:
 - Labyrinth